printingprinting/landing-page/README.md

 # landing-page
-This is my irst page with flexbox.
+This is my first page with flexbox.

 This project is for me to practice and learn more about flexbox.